 PowerNomics Corporation of America $15.95

-Dr. Claud Anderson diagnoses what is the economic problem for Black people in America, offering a historical analysis of how racism “locked and boxed” Black people into a near permanent underclass.
+Dr. Claud Anderson diagnosed what is the economic problem for Black people in America, offering a historical analysis of how racism “locked and boxed” Black people into a near permanent underclass.
 He offers analysis on the true definition of the terms “power” and “progress.”
-He pulls no punches when addressing impediments to economic empowerment and justice; the whites reasoning for enslaving Africans and the immigrants who are complicit in our exploitation.
+He pulls no punches when addressing impediments to economic empowerment and justice; the Europeans reasoning for enslaving Africans and the immigrants who are complicit in our exploitation.
 This book covers how we Africans in America can become politically and economically competitive and build foundations for economic power.